lnorbert89/vagrant-irc-server/README.md

 # vagrant-irc-server

-Automated Vagrant installer for VirtualBox Virtual Machine with Ubuntu LTS and running an InspIRCd service on it.
+Automated Vagrant installer for VirtualBox Virtual Machine with Ubuntu LTS and an InspIRCd service on it.

 Put the Vagrantfile and inspircd.conf to the same folder, wich will be your VM-s folder.
 Edit the inspircd.conf configuration file.